Education in Romania: Overview

-Education in Romania is compulsory for 14 years (from the last year of the kindergarten to the twelfth grade).
+Education in Romania is compulsory for 15 years (from the second year of the kindergarten to the twelfth grade).
 With the exception of kindergarten (preschool) and tertiary education (university), the private sector has a very low presence in the Romanian education system.
 Education became compulsory in Romania in the 19th century, in 1864, under ruler Alexandru Ioan Cuza, when four years of primary school became free and compulsory for all children, regardless of social class and sex.
 Despite this, the law was not enforced, and mass illiteracy persisted well into the 20th century: in the 1930s, 43% of adults were illiterate.
 The Romanian literacy campaigns started in 1948 largely eradicated illiteracy in the 1950s.

 The education system of Romania resembles the French education system.
 During the communist era, it was influenced by the Soviet education system (especially in the 1950s), and it included political propaganda, as well as hours of compulsory physical work by school children (usually in agriculture).

 As of April 2013, there were about 7,200 opened schools in Romania, a sharp drop from nearly 30,000 units in 1996.
 This is mainly because many schools were brought together in order to form bigger schools and eliminate paperwork.
 In the same year, 3.2 million students and preschoolers were enrolled in the educational system, 500,000 more than in 2012.